 Dogs with allergies should be put on allergy medication or other allergy treatment right away.
 Allergy treatments help prevent infection by controlling how inflamed the skin gets and restoring the innate immune system.
 It also helps reduce any unwanted itchiness.

 Being proactive when it comes to your dog’s health can only be beneficial to their overall wellness.
-Always feed your dog healthy snacks and a nutritious and well-balanced dog food.
+Always feed your dog healthy snacks and nutritious and well-balanced dog food.
 Regular physical activity is essential to the health of your pet too.
 Remember, a pet that leads a healthy and thriving life is less at risk of hosting a staph infection.
 If your dog does happen to get an infection, there are some things you can do to help.

 Home Remedies for Dog Staph Infections